 Ivory Coast, officially République de Côte d'Ivoire, derived its name from its major trading commodity with European powers during the time of the great oceanic explorations.
 Today, Côte d'Ivoire has a thriving and varied agricultural economy that supports many of its 26 million inhabitants.
 And the nation serves as an important transit route for its landlocked neighbours.

 Côte d'Ivoire has experienced a recent growth of its communications infrastructure and internet market.
-Combined with a growing economy and a low youth unemployment rate, its e-commerce is projected to grow at 11% annually until 2025.
+Combined with a growing economy and a low youth unemployment rate, its e-commerce continues to grow steadily year over year.
 Isn't it time to say Bonjour, to Côte d'Ivoire and all of its neighbours?

 Secureship provides safe and affordable shipping from Canada to Ivory Coast.
 In case you are an everyday shopper or a business,